-This 251 metre viewpoint is the best known in Sao Miguel Island – it will give you the opportunity to gaze at Lagoa das Sete Cidades.
+This 251-metre high viewpoint is the best known viewpoint in São Miguel Island – it will give you the opportunity to gaze at Lagoa das Sete Cidades.

-In this village you can visit São Nicolau church and Lagoa das Sete Cidades.
+In this village you can visit the beautiful church Igreja de São Nicolau and the lagoon Lagoa das Sete Cidades.
 Don’t hesitate to drive around the lagoon until you get to the tunnel created in 1937 to maintain the water level.